18 Ghost Towns In Montana [MAP]

 History:

-The town of Sixteen was named after 16 miners who were trapped belowground during a cave-in.
-Today, only two buildings remain; both are small log cabins.
+The town of Sixteen earned its somber name in memory of 16 miners who were tragically trapped underground during a devastating cave-in.
+Today, only two modest log cabins stand as relics of the town’s past.

-The first is occupied by an active beehive that swarms if disturbed.
-Visitors can see its honey jars hanging from a tree out front.
-The second cabin is used for storage by a nearby rancher and should not be entered without his permission.
+The first cabin is notable for being occupied by an active beehive that becomes agitated if disturbed.
+Visitors who approach can see honey jars hanging from a tree near the cabin’s entrance.
+The second structure is used as a storage shed by a nearby rancher and is off-limits unless explicit permission is granted.

 What’s Left?